OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:69

 > The arrogant have forged a lie against me;
-> With all my heart I will comply with Your precepts.
+> With all my heart I will observe Your precepts.

 ## Psalm 119:70